pellcorp/creality/README.md

-This repo hosts the wiki only
+This repo also hosts the wiki:

 Go to https://github.com/pellcorp/creality/wiki